ShrustigaSR/ShrustigaSR/README.md

 ### Hi there 👋
 :office: [LinkedIn](https://www.linkedin.com/in/shrustigasr/)
 - 🌱 I’m currently learning more about Data Science and Programming.
+- I am interested in:
 - :bar_chart: Data Analysis
+- :bar_chart: Data Visualization
+- :computer: Python
+:file_folder: SQL
 :chart_with_upwards_trend: Machine Learning
-:computer: Python
-:file_folder: SQL
-:bar_chart: Data Visualization

 <!--
 **ShrustigaSR/ShrustigaSR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.